TYPO3-extensions/sphinx/Documentation/Introduction/WhatDoesItDo/Index.rst

 Setting up a Sphinx environment to build documentation may be complicated for some users.
 This extension takes for granted that Python interpreter is available on your web server and will install and configure Sphinx **locally** (thus in your website) in a few clicks.

+In addition, this extension comes with a few goodies such as:

+- Backend documentation viewer
+- Backend module to kickstart a Sphinx documentation project
+- Backend module to compile a Sphinx project
+- Integrated ReStructuredText editor
+- Wizard to convert an OpenOffice document (``manual.sxw``) to a Sphinx project (using an online tool on http://docs.typo3.org)

 What can I do with a Sphinx project?
 """"""""""""""""""""""""""""""""""""